Lat Pulldown Alternatives: How to Train Your Lats With Free Weights

 If you’re not strong enough to do moderate-rep sets of pull-ups, you might be strong enough to do moderate-rep sets of chin-ups.
 After all, when we’re doing chin-ups, we’ve got our biceps and other upper-back muscles firing in full force.
 If you can do 3–4 pull-ups, maybe you can squeeze out 6–8 chin-ups.
 Those couple extra reps bring your sets into the hypertrophy rep range, allowing you to stimulate a little bit more muscle growth per set.

 But chin-ups still suffer from the same problem as pull-ups.
-You’re probably already doing them, and you probable want something a bit lighter.
+You’re probably already doing them, and you probably want something a bit lighter.

 The Barbell Pullover